 Australian Foundations in FASD Online Course

 NOFASD with the permission of and in partnership with CanFASD, have now launched the Australian Foundations in FASD online course.
 This course is an evidence-based, interactive online learning resource, consisting of 7 individual modules.
-The modules take around 20 minutes each and upon course completion, a downloadable certificate of completion is produced.
+The modules take around 30 to 40 minutes each and upon course completion, a downloadable certificate of completion is produced.

 Who should complete the Australian Foundations in FASD course?